buildkite/docs/pages/agent/v3/debian.md

 ```

 >📘 Is [keys.openpgp.org](https://keys.openpgp.org) down?
-> If you get a 404 or other error from `curl` in the command above, see the [Alternative keyservers](#alternative-keyservers) section below.
+> If you get a 404 or other error from `curl` in the previous command, see the [Alternative keyservers](#alternative-keyservers) section.

 Then add the signed source to your apt sources list: